 - uses beautiful visuals.
-(Use images to break up long content)
+(Use images to break up long information)

 - has black font on a white background.
 (It’s easier to read/a proven copywriting principle)

 - doesn’t have distracting design elements.
-(Your content is the most important element on the page.
+(Your information is the most important element on the page.
 Don’t let your design take away from.)

 4. You Must Be Willing to Do What Others Won’t

 You have likely noticed a trend in this article already.
-Great content marketing AND ranking pages in Google requires enormous amounts of effort.
+Great information marketing AND ranking pages in Google requires enormous amounts of effort.

 You have to be willing to do what others won’t.

 The good news is that most people are lazy.

 It’s hard to sit down and write every single day.

 It’s hard to think outside of the box.